tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 0.033375
 ```

-Rather than writing again and again the same formula, let's create a simple dataclass with the informations we need for computing the portfolio's two moments and with the corresponding methods:
+Rather than writing again and again the same formula, let's create a simple dataclass with the data we need for computing the portfolio's two moments and the corresponding methods:
 ```Python
 from dataclasses import dataclass